sower-proxy/sower/ARCHITECTURE.md

 - Country routing treats `router.country.mmdb` as optional; an empty value disables GeoIP lookup and keeps CIDR-based matching active without startup warnings.
 - Fake site directory mode is loopback-only on port `80` to avoid exposing local static assets directly to the public internet.
 - `sowerd` prefers the user cache directory for ACME state, but falls back to `/var/cache/sower` so systemd services can start without `HOME`/`XDG_CACHE_HOME` or a config file.
+- `sowerd` fallback site routing is based only on exact TLS SNI matches; wildcard domains are not supported.
+- `sowerd` site routes use HTTP reverse proxying to support full `http://` and `https://` upstream URLs.
+The reverse proxy rewrites the outbound Host to the upstream host.
+- `sowerd` site routing rejects HTTP upgrade requests instead of hijacking the fallback connection; fallback sites are intended for normal HTTP/1.1 decoy traffic.
+- `sowerd` site routing applies bounded client header, upstream dial, TLS handshake, and upstream response-header timeouts.
+- `sowerd` advertises only HTTP/1.1 over TLS because fallback site routing and fake-site serving are HTTP/1.1 paths.
+- In autocert mode, `sowerd` can obtain certificates for multiple SNI names on demand.
+In custom certificate mode, the configured certificate must cover every routed domain through SANs.

 ## Operational Notes